DeepIPC: Deeply Integrated Perception and Control for an Autonomous Vehicle in Real Environments: Introduction

 Concisely, DeepIPC is a model that can be forced to learn how to compensate for noise and inaccuracy of sensor measurement implicitly by mimicking expert behavior to achieve human-like autonomous driving \cite{human_like0}\cite{huifang}.
 DeepIPC processes multi-modal data that contain several quantities needed to perceive the environment and drive the vehicle in one forward pass.
 The perception parts take an RGBD image to perform semantic segmentation and BEV semantic mapping.
 Simultaneously, the controller parts estimate waypoints and navigational controls based on the extracted perception features, wheel's angular speeds, and route points.
 Unlike in an ideal simulated environment, DeepIPC must deal with real implementation issues.
 For example, it must compensate for the issue of inaccurate route points positioning caused by the inaccuracy of the GNSS receiver and IMU sensor.
 Then, there are also plenty of noises on the RGBD camera that affect the scene understanding capability.
 As shown in Fig. \ref{fig:overview}, DeepIPC must be able to safely avoid the obstacle by predicting navigational controls and waypoints correctly in the traversable area although the given route points (two white circles on the bottom-right image) are not located accurately in the local coordinate.
-Hence, we state the novelties as follows: \begin{itemize} \item We propose DeepIPC, an improved version of our previous model \cite{oskar_tiv} for driving a robotic vehicle in real environments.
-Concisely, the perception parts are modified to process a wider RGBD image for better perception.
-Then, the controller parts are enhanced with an updated control policy to allow a higher degree of maneuverability.
-Moreover, it is also fed with two route points and wheel's angular speeds for better driving intuition. \item As we demonstrate the real-world experiments of our previous study on simulation-based autonomous driving \cite{oskar_tiv}, we exhibit how a proof-of-concept study can be realized by addressing some implementation issues.
-Furthermore, unlike many studies that only predict driving records, we deploy DeepIPC to perform real-world automated driving.
-This also exposes the usefulness of end-to-end imitation learning, not only for a simple model but also for a complex multi-input multi-output model. \item We compare DeepIPC with other models to get a clearer performance justification.
-All models are evaluated by predicting a set of driving records and performing real-world automated driving under different conditions.
-Then, we also define a new metric to evaluate the model performance based on the number of driver interventions and not by the number of collisions.
-This is necessary to avoid any damage to the vehicle.
-The experimental results show that DeepIPC achieves the best performance even with fewer parameters.
-This establishes the effectiveness of our network architecture. \end{itemize}
+Hence, we state the novelties as follows: \begin{itemize} \item We propose DeepIPC, which significantly advances our prior model \cite{oskar_tiv} by employing broader RGBD image analytics, enabling finer environmental perception.
+Enhanced control mechanisms offer augmented maneuverability, leveraging dual route points and nuanced wheel speed insights, facilitating more intuitive and responsive driving behaviors.